philippinespire/pire_ssl_data_processing/README.md

 ### Assembly

-5. Fetch the genome properties for your specie
+5. Fetch the genome properties for your species
 	* from the literature or other sources
 	* estimate properties with *jellyfish* and *genomescope*

+6. Assemble the genome
+*

 5. Rename files to follow the `ddocent` naming convention